bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/The-Empire.md

 * worship powerful figures as Gods.
 Could harness magic and technology fusing the two.
 * The names of the factions refer to both there origin/location and a name or reference interchangably.
 The beyond, is a place, a state and a name.
 * Powered machines using their internal power, usually starting from an amplifier device (which the group has 1 of).
+* Used the "God Killing Poison" as part of their war (found in the glade).
 ### Rumors

 ### Problems